Bradbev/plywood/README.md

-# plywood
+# Plywood

-A tool to combine log files using their timestamps
+A tool to combine log files using their timestamps.